davepinch/pinchy.cc/collections/_science/physics/Timeline_of_the_far_future.md

 ---
-title: "Timeline of the far future - Wikipedia"
+title: "Timeline of the far future (en.wikipedia.org)"
 date: 2022-10-30
 excerpt: "The timelines displayed here cover events from the beginning of the 4th millennium to the furthest reaches of future time."
-related: Heat death of the universe - Wikipedia
+related: Heat death of the universe (en.wikipedia.org)
 type: wikipedia
 permalink: /en.wikipedia.org/wiki/Timeline_of_the_far_future
 wikipedia: "https://en.wikipedia.org/wiki/Timeline_of_the_far_future"